-Figure 5 shows rescaled individual two-tier voting power of voters in all 50 states plus the District of Columbia, the mean voting power of all voters in the existing Electoral College, and individual (single-tier) voting power given a direct popular election.
-Note that the latter is substantially greater than mean individual voting power under the Electoral College - indeed, it is greater than individual voting power in every state except California.
-So by the criterion of maximizing individual a priori voting power (which is hardly the only relevant criterion), only voters in California would have reason to object to replacing the Electoral College by a direct popular vote.
+Fig. 5 - Individual Voting Power by State Population under the Existing Apportionment of Electoral Votes hardly the only relevant criterion), only voters in California would have reason to object to replacing the Electoral College by a direct popular vote.
 On average, individual voting power would be about 1.35 times greater given a direct popular vote than under the existing Electoral College.

 We noted earlier that a 269-269 electoral vote tie is a possibility.
 The preceding Banzhaf voting power calculations take account of the possibility of such a tie, but they do not take account of what happens in the event of such a tie as consequence of other provisions in the U.S. Constitution.
-What happens is that the election is "thrown into the House of Representatives," whose members choose between the two tied candidates, but with the very important proviso that each state delegation casts one vote.
-If we assume that voters in each state in effect vote for a slate of House members (just as they vote a slate of electors), individual voting power in this contingent runoff election is equal what it would be if electoral votes were apportioned equally among the states (as discussed in the next section and depicted in Figure 9).
+What happens is that the election is 'thrown into the House of Representatives,' whose members choose between the two tied candidates, but with the very important proviso that each state delegation casts one vote.
+If we assume that voters in each state in effect vote for a slate of House members (just as they vote a slate of electors), individual voting power in this contingent runoff election is equal to what it would be if electoral votes were apportioned equally among the states (as discussed in the next section and depicted in Figure 9).
 A fully comprehensive assessment of individual voting power under the existing Electoral College would take account of the probability of such a contingent indirect election.
 The one additional calculation needed is the probability that the Electoral College produces a 269-269 vote tie in a Bernoulli election, which is approximately .007708.7 Clearly the effect of taking account of this contingent procedure in which states have equal weight is to reduce the power of voters in large states and increase the power of voters in small states.
-However, the District of Columbia does not participate in this contingent election (since has no Representative), so the power of voters in DC is reduced by the probability of an electoral vote tie.
+However, the District of Columbia does not participate in this contingent election (since it has no Representative), so the power of voters in DC is reduced by the probability of an electoral vote tie.
 Only the power of California voters is noticeably (but not greatly) reduced, while the power of voters in states with up to about 7 electoral votes is noticeably (but not greatly) increased, when we take account of House runoffs.

 More realistically, second-tier voting by state delegations in the event of an Electoral College tie is not (like states voting in the Electoral College) a chimera.
-Since Representatives would not have been elected by first-tier voters on the basis of their prospective vote for President, and state delegations would typically be internally divided, the more realistic conception is that, in the event of an electoral vote tie, ordinary voters drop out of the picture and individual House members vote in the first tier, their votes are aggregated within state delegations, and each state cast its single "electoral vote" accordingly in the second tier.
+Since Representatives would not have been elected by first-tier voters on the basis of their prospective vote for President, and state delegations would typically be internally divided, the more realistic conception is that, in the event of an electoral vote tie, ordinary voters drop out of the picture and individual House members vote in the first tier, their votes are aggregated within state delegations, and each state cast its single 'electoral vote' accordingly in the second tier.
 From this more realistic point of view, the small-state advantage in the second-tier is substantially diluted by the Inverse Banzhaf Effect within delegations.
-For example, the second-tier voting power of each state delegation is .112275; the single Delaware Representative is always decisive within his delegation and thus has individual two-tier voting power of .112275; each member of the 15-member Michigan delegation has first-tier voting power .209473 and therefore individual two-tier voting power of .023519 - a bit over $\frac{1}{5}$ (not $\frac{1}{15}$) that of the Delaware member.8
+For example, the second-tier voting power of each state delegation is .112275; the single Delaware Representative is always decisive within his delegation and thus has individual two-tier voting power of .112275; each member of the 15-member Michigan delegation has first-tier voting power .209473 and therefore individual twotier voting power of .023519 - a bit over $\frac{1}{5}$ (not $\frac{1}{15}$) that of the Delaware member.8